ucsb-cs24/w19/_info/syllabus.md

 <strong>Curving: </strong>The grade  scale above represents the <em>minimum</em> letter grade you will be assigned&#8212;at the instructor's discretion, the grading scale  may be altered <em>in the students' favor</em> if this will be better reflect the students' mastery of the material.
 Thus, <em>if</em> there is a &quot;curve&quot;, it will be applied at the <em>end</em>, not to individual assignments.</p>
 <p><strong>A+ grades: </strong>These may be awarded to the very best performing students in the class—but the cutoff for A+ grades will be determined at the end of the course at the discretion of the instructor (there is no pre-determined cutoff---an average of 97 or more doesn't guarantee you an A+ grade.)

-# Resources

-## Required Resources

-* Required textbook: Michael Main and Walter Savitch.
-Data Structures and Other Objects Using C++ (4th edition), Addison-Wesley, 2011.

-* Recommended textbook: Problem Solving with C++, Walter Savitch, Edition 10 (edition 9 also works).
-Available for purchase at the UCSB book store

-* Peer Instruction : iClickers: The course lectures will follow a Peer Instruction format, a teaching model which places stronger emphasis on classroom discussion and student interaction.
-As part of this you will need to own an iClicker register it on the [Gauchospace]().
-Be sure to register your clicker by the end of the first week.

 ## What you should know to be ready for CS24